rgbalex/servers-acc_config/README.md

 Congratulations, you should now have a free Assetto Corsa Competizone server forever.
 Reboot your instance and observe - remember to give it a minute to register the session with the ACC host server.

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.